svanderburg/nijs/README.md

 Composing packages asynchronously
 ---------------------------------
-Asynchronous packages also have to be composed in a slightly different way:
+Asynchronous packages also have to be composed by passing the required dependencies of a package as function parameters:

     var pkgs = {